Nishant9592/SteganoCrypt/README.md

 -OpenCV (opencv-python)

 ## ⚠️ Notes & Warnings
+-If You use linux or macos use python3 encryption.py/decryption.py.
 -The output image must be saved in PNG format to preserve the hidden data.
 -If the passcode is incorrect, the message cannot be retrieved.
 -Large messages may not fit in small images—use a high-resolution image.

 ## 📜 License